-Potential sources of funding for the various P/MAs are also presented in Table 3Error!
-Reference source not found., and include the following:
+Potential sources of funding for the various P/MAs are also presented in Table 3, and include the following:

-Olcese Water District general funds.
+• Olcese Water District general funds.

-Estimated costs for Olcese Water District GSA P/MAs by implementation status are summarized in Table 4Error!
-Reference source not found..
+Estimated costs for Olcese Water District GSA P/MAs by implementation status are summarized in Table 4.
 The costs are approximate and subject to refinement.
 These costs include "one-time" costs and ongoing costs.
 The one-time costs may include capital costs associated with construction, feasibility studies, permitting, environmental (CEQA) compliance, or any other costs required to initiate a given P/MA.